 Each competitive scholarship has its own rules, guidelines, and deadlines for submitting applications.
 Always READ and refer to the official rules when preparing your materials.
 Some scholarships require that students obtain “nomination” or “endorsement” from their universities before they are permitted to submit a nationally competitive application.
 In these cases, ONSF serves as the administrator for the nomination process at UConn.

 Competitions that Require Nomination

 UConn applications for nomination consist of portion of the larger national application.
 See our National Scholarships that Require Nomination page for descriptions and more information about each scholarship.
 In some cases, the committee will require an interview prior to nomination in competitions that feature interviews at the national level.
-If a candidate receives nomination, he or she will complete the national application under the guidance of Vin Moscardelli, Director of ONS&F, or LuAnn Saunders-Kanabay, Assistant Director of ONS&F.
+Candidates who are nominated complete the national application under the guidance ONSF staff.

 NB: All nominations are contingent upon completion of a satisfactory national application by the official deadline for that competition.
 Students who fail to maintain strong academic records, who fail to secure recommendations or other supplementary materials, who misrepresent themselves on their applications, or violate the University Code of Conduct or state/federal law risk losing their nomination.

 If a nominee is named a finalist in a competition that requires an interview, ONSF will work to prepare that individual by arranging mock interview panels and providing sample questions and advice.